Parasites Without Borders - Introduction

 Join the Parasites Without Borders online network and be part of the movement to spread life-saving medical knowledge around the world.

-Throughout February, March And April, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To ASTMH
+Throughout August, September And October, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To Floating Doctors

-Throughout February, March and April, donations made to Parasites Without Borders (PWB) will be matched by the organization and donated to the American Society of Tropical Medicine and Hygiene (ASTMH) with a minimum pledged donation of $10,000 and a total gift of up to $20,000 for ASTMH.
-A portion of these funds will go to providing Travel Awards for qualified female students, early-career investigators or scientists actively working in the tropical medicine field from low- and middle-income countries to attend the ASTMH 2024 Annual Meeting.
+Throughout August, September and October, donations made to Parasites Without Borders (PWB) will be matched by the organization and donated to Floating Doctors with a minimum pledged donation of $10,000 and a total gift of up to $20,000.
+The Floating Doctors mission is to reduce the present and future burden of disease in the developing world, and to improve healthcare delivery worldwide.

 Authoritative Learning Materials